 - The requirement of a Bachelor’s degree is to make you eligible for a law degree.
-In many countries, universities run a five-year law program which will enable you to forego the Bachelor’s degree requirement mentioned above.
+In many countries, universities run a five-year law program that will enable you to forego the Bachelor’s degree requirement mentioned above.

 - Formal education is good, but training is even better.
-You will have enrolled yourself to various immigration law courses to appreciate the field thoroughly; however, if you cannot put knowledge to practical use, there is no point at all.
+You will have enrolled yourself in various immigration law courses to appreciate the field thoroughly; however, if you cannot put knowledge to practical use, there is no point at all.
 Work closely with experienced immigration consultants and learn the tricks of the profession.

 Why is this important?
 It is important because the second most important thing in the resume is experience, and if you don’t have any, your resume will be immediately tossed into the dustbin.

 - Oh, by the way, you will have to check whether the country where you wish to work as an immigration consultant requires a license.
-For example, in India, license is mandatory for consultants advising on immigration to New Zealand, with effect from 2010.
+For example, in India, a license is mandatory for consultants advising on immigration to New Zealand, with effect from 2010.

 - Robust communication skills: Communication skills are principal to the success of a freelance immigration consultant.
-You will have to hone your listening skills so that you can offer a workable advice on a myriad of issues intricately connected with immigration.
+You will have to hone your listening skills so that you can offer workable advice on a myriad of issues intricately connected with immigration.